UEFA.com fonctionne mieux avec d'autres navigateurs

 The 2025-27 UEFA European Under-21 Championship qualifying group stage runs until 6 October 2026, followed by play-offs the following month ahead of the final tournament in summer 2027 in Albania and Serbia.

+March's games run until Tuesday, with the rest of the fixtures in the new double window in September and October.
 The nine group winners and the runner-up with the best record (not counting results against sixth-placed teams) qualify directly for the final tournament to join co-hosts Albania and Serbia.
 The eight other runners-up contest play-offs to determine the four remaining finalists.

 Qualifying scores